Predicting Gene Expression with Decima

 Precomputed Predictions

-Scores for all genes in the training data are precomputed and saved to metadata h5ad object for each model replicate and are available under the DecimaResult class. predicted_expression_matrix class returns predicted average gene expression across the replicates.
+Predicted expression levels (log (CPM + 1)) for all genes in the training data have been precomputed and saved to the metadata h5ad object for each model replicate and are available under the DecimaResult class.
+The predicted_expression_matrix class returns the predicted average gene expression across the replicates.

 from decima import DecimaResult